Best Tools for Checking YouTube Affiliate Links in 2026

 The right approach depends on your channel size and where your affiliate revenue comes from.

 20-100 videos, mostly Amazon links: AMZ Watcher or Youfiliate both work well here.
 If your links are almost all Amazon, AMZ Watcher’s deeper Amazon-specific features (like alternative product suggestions) might edge it out.
-If you have a mix of affiliate programs, Youfiliate covers more ground.
+If you have a mix of affiliate programs or want geo-targeting and deep linking in addition to monitoring, Youfiliate’s Starter ($9/mo, 50 smart links) or Growth ($19/mo, 200 smart links) plans cover more ground.

 100+ videos, mixed affiliate programs: Automated monitoring is essentially required at this scale.
 Manual checking is too time-consuming to do regularly, and the potential revenue loss from unmonitored links is significant.
-Youfiliate’s multi-program support and traffic-based prioritization are designed for this scenario.
+Youfiliate’s YouTube auto-convert feature lets you bulk-convert all existing affiliate links to smart links in one click, and the 24/7 health monitoring catches issues before your viewers do.

-Agency managing multiple channels: Both Fix My YouTube Links and Youfiliate offer multi-channel plans.
+Agency managing multiple channels: Both Fix My YouTube Links and Youfiliate offer multi-channel support.
 If you need the ability to automatically replace links without logging into YouTube Studio for each channel, Fix My YouTube Links’ write access feature could save significant time.
-If you prefer a detection-and-alert approach, Youfiliate’s multi-channel plan covers up to 10 channels.
+If you want smart links with geo-targeting plus health monitoring, Youfiliate’s Growth and Pro plans support multiple channels.

 Regardless of which tool you choose, the most important thing is to actually check your links on some regular basis.
 If you want to understand the full scope of the problem, read our breakdown of how broken affiliate links cost you money and our guide to managing affiliate links across your channel.
+Link checkers are just one category — for a broader look at tools that help with every part of affiliate marketing on YouTube, see our roundup of the best tools for YouTube affiliate marketers.
 The specific tool matters less than the habit of monitoring.
 Every week that a broken link sits in a video description that’s still getting views is money you’ve already earned but aren’t collecting.

 Frequently Asked Questions